Shear flow of frictional spheroids: Comparison between elongated and flattened particles: Results

-Figure \ref{fig:mu_and_phi_c}c shows the average number of contacts per particle as a function of the inertial number.
+Figure \ref{fig:mu_I}c shows the average number of contacts per particle as a function of the inertial number.
 As expected, an increase in the inertial number leads to a decrease in the average coordination number, reflecting the transition from quasi-static, solid-like behavior to a dynamic, fluid-like regime.
 This decrease is more pronounced in the frictionless case, where particles rely solely on geometric hindrance for stability and cannot resist tangential forces that would otherwise help maintain contact.
 A clear dependence on particle shape is also evident: both frictionless and frictional particles with $\alpha<0.5$ exhibit significantly fewer contacts than those with $\alpha>2.0$.
 In all cases, the average coordination number remains below the isostatic limit — 6 for frictionless spheres and 10 for frictionless ellipsoids — indicating a hypostatic state.
 The deviation from isostaticity is particularly strong for oblate particles, which can be attributed to their flatter geometry.
-As noted in \cite{donev2007underconstrained}, contacts on more rounded surfaces, \emph{i.e.} lower curvature, stabilize rotational degrees of freedom more easily.\\ For high friction, aspherical particles achieve a lower volumetric density and their coordination becomes similar to that of spheres.
+As noted in \cite{donev2007underconstrained}, contacts on more rounded surfaces, \emph{i.e.} lower curvature, stabilize rotational degrees of freedom more easily.\\ For high friction, aspherical particles achieve a lower volumetric density and their coordination becomes similar to that of spheres.\\ The values measured in Figure 7b and c are in most cases slightly higher than the critical values for the appearance of elastic stresses, proportional to $E$, as measured under constant volume conditions in \cite{berziDenseShearingFlows2022}, provided a direct comparison between cylinders and spheroids of the same aspect ratio is appropriate.
+Additional evidence is found on the extended plateaus of $\phi$, $Z$ with respect to inertial number in Figure 7b.2 and 7c.2, which signal a quasi-static (elastic) response \cite{campbellStresscontrolledElasticGranular2005}.
 Additional results on normal stress differences can be found in Appendix \ref{app:normal_stresses}.